hzrd149/blossom/buds/bud-01.md

 Servers MUST accept an authorization event when uploading blobs and should perform additional checks

 1. The `t` tag MUST be set to `upload`
-2. A `size` tag MUST be present and set to the total size of the uploaded blob
+2. A `size` tag MUST be present and set to the total size of the uploaded blob in bytes

 Example Authorization event: